shibatch/sleef/docs/2-references/libm/README.md

 #### Description

-These functions evaluate the inverse hyperbolic cosine function of a value in
+These functions evaluate the inverse hyperbolic cosine function of a value in a.
-a.
-The error bound of the returned value is 1.0 ULP if a is in [-1.34e+154, 1.34e+154] for the double-precision function or 1.001 ULP if a is in [-1.84e+19, 1.84e+19] for the single-precision function .
-If a is a finite value out of this range, infinity with a correct sign or a correct value with 1.0 ULP error bound is returned.
+The error bound of the returned value is 1.0 ULP if a is in [1, 1.34e+154] for the double-precision function or 1.001 ULP if a is in [1, 1.84e+19] for the single-precision function.
+If a is lower than 1, nan is returned (including for the negative infinity case).
+If the argument is positive (including positive infinity) but lives outside the ranges defined above, then positive infinity is returned.
 These functions treat the non-number arguments and return non-numbers as specified in the C99 specification.
 These functions do not set errno nor raise an exception.

 ### Sleef_atanh_u10
 ### Sleef_atanhf_u10